ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Benchmarking and Improving AI Writing Assistants

 To assist writers effectively, a model must not only infer their intentions but also generate text aligned with those goals.
-We evaluate LLMs under two settings: (1) \textit{single-intention sessions}, focused on one cognitive goal, and (2) \textit{multi-intention sessions}, where multiple intentions intertwine.
+We evaluate output alignment at two temporal granularities: at the \emph{session level}, which assesses whether model-generated text is consistent with the overall writing actions observed in a human session, and at the \emph{keystroke level}, which examines alignment at the level of fine-grained, moment-to-moment writing actions.

+\paragraph{Setup \& Metrics} For each session, models receive the “before-text” and either the sequence of intentions observed in that session (session-level) or just a single intention (keystroke-level), then generate the corresponding “after-text.”
+Output alignment is evaluated using two complementary metrics: semantic similarity, measured by BERTScore-F1 \citep{zhang2019bertscore}, and operational similarity, measured by Levenshtein distance.